 Highest Failure Rate Among Transformer Components

 Multiple international studies, including those published by CIGRE and IEEE, consistently identify the Laststufenschalter as the transformer component responsible for the highest proportion of failures.
-Depending on the study, tap changers account for 20% An 40% of all transformer failures and forced outages.
+Depending on the study, tap changers account for 20% Zu 40% of all transformer failures and forced outages.
 This is a direct consequence of being the only component that performs frequent mechanical switching under electrical load inside a sealed, oil-filled environment where wear products accumulate progressively.

 Consequences of Undetected Tap Changer Failures

-Wenn ein tap switching device fault goes undetected, it typically follows a progressive failure trajectory.
+When a tap switching device fault goes undetected, it typically follows a progressive failure trajectory.
 Minor contact resistance increases lead to elevated operating temperatures, which accelerate oil decomposition, carbon formation, and further contact degradation.
 Ohne Eingriff, this cycle can culminate in mechanical lockout, interner Lichtbogen, and transformer failure.
 The consequences extend beyond repair costs — a forced outage of a major power transformer can result in millions of dollars in lost revenue, penalty costs, and emergency procurement of temporary replacement units.

 Shift from Time-Based to Condition-Based Maintenance

-Traditional maintenance practices relied on fixed time intervals — opening and inspecting the tap changer every 3 An 7 years regardless of its actual condition.
+Traditional maintenance practices relied on fixed time intervals — opening and inspecting the tap changer every 3 Zu 7 years regardless of its actual condition.
 This approach is both costly and unreliable: it may lead to unnecessary interventions on healthy equipment while failing to catch rapidly developing faults between scheduled inspections.
 Zustandsorientierte Wartung (CBM) supported by continuous online monitoring allows maintenance decisions to be driven by actual equipment health data, optimizing both safety and cost-effectiveness.

 8. Online Monitoring Methods for Load Tap Changers